OllieOlzu/PYTHON2ISO/README.md

 NOTES:

-The python that gets installed on TLC is very bare bones and doesnt suport meany python features, HOWEVER, if you go into make_tinycore_iso.sh and find this part:
+The Python that gets installed on TLC is very bare bones and doesn't support many python features, HOWEVER, if you go into make_tinycore_iso.sh and find this part:

     EXTENSIONS=(bash.tcz ncursesw.tcz readline.tcz python3.9.tcz libffi.tcz openssl-1.1.1.tcz)

-You can add extentions to be loaded onto the TLC system.
+You can add extensions to be loaded onto the TLC system.
 They get loaded like this:

     for ext in "${EXTENSIONS[@]}"; do